Joseph L. Mankowski, DVM, PhD, DACVP

 As a veterinary anatomic pathologist board-certified by the ACVP, Dr. Mankowski provides diagnostic and experimental pathology support for the diverse animal species and animal models used in biomedical research at Johns Hopkins.
 This clinical service is integrated with training DVM residents and postdoctoral fellows in diagnostic and experimental pathology and laboratory animal medicine.

 Dr. Mankowski serves as the director of academic training for the department including leadership of the Veterinary Biomedical Research Scientist training program at Johns Hopkins University, now in its 41st year of NIH T32 support.
 He has been been recognized for outstanding mentorship at Johns Hopkins by the JHU Graduate Student Association and by faculty peers as a Master Mentor, directing trainee and faculty mentorship initiatives in the department.
-Dr. Mankowski has served as the interim director of the Department of Molecular and Comparative Pathobiology since 2014.
+Dr. Mankowski has served as the interim director of the Department of Molecular and Comparative Pathobiology since 2014 and became director May 2018.

 The Mankowski lab group studies the immunopathogenesis of HIV infection using the SIV/macaque model.